LOCO Codes: Lexicographically-Ordered Constrained Codes: Rate Discussion and Algorithms

 While the second method provides better protection for the bits at the two ends of the codeword, it introduces additional complexity and latency.
 However, it is still feasible for small values of $x$.
 For example, Table \ref{table_2} provides the bridging patterns of the second method for LOCO codes with $x=1$.

 Whether the first or the second method is used for bridging, the number of added bits/symbols for each codeword is $x$.
 Moreover, bridging patterns are ignored at the decoding.

 \begin{remark} In the case of Flash systems, transitions are either from $0$ to $1$, i.e, $E$ to $+A$, or from $1$ to $0$, i.e., $+A$ to $E$.
-Moreover, the no writing symbol $z$ represents the state when the cell is programmed to a charge level about the mid point between $E$ and $+A$. \end{remark}
+Moreover, the no writing symbol $z$ represents the state when the cell is programmed to a charge level about the mid-point between $E$ and $+A$. \end{remark}

-\begin{remark} For LOCO codes with $x=1$, the optimal~bridging, in terms of bits protection, is a little different from the bridging in Table~\ref{table_2}.
-In particular, the two bridging patterns having symbol $z$ are replaced by $10$ and $01$ for the first and the second instances, respectively.
-In order to keep the code length fixed, bridging patterns $0$ and $1$ are also replaced by $00$ and $11$, respectively.
-However, such bridging is not efficient in terms of the added redundancy, especially for bigger values of $x$, in addition to its higher complexity.
+\begin{remark} For LOCO codes with parameter $x$, the optimal bridging, in terms of bits protection, is different from the second bridging method.
+In particular, if the RMB of the codeword at instance $t$ is $0$ (resp., $1$), $\bold{0}^x$ (resp., $\bold{1}^x$) is added for bridging after that $0$ (resp., $1$).
+Moreover, if the LMB of the codeword at instance $t+1$ is $0$ (resp., $1$), $\bold{0}^x$ (resp., $\bold{1}^x$) is added for bridging before that $0$ (resp., $1$).
+Thus, for this optimal bridging, $2x$ bridging bits are needed, which also keeps the code length fixed.
+However, such bridging is not efficient in terms of the added redundancy, in addition to its higher complexity compared with the first bridging method.
 Furthermore, our simulations demonstrate that the other two bridging methods described above are already guaranteeing a more than satisfactory performance. \end{remark}

 One of the important requirements not only in constrained codes, but also in all types of line codes is \textbf{self-clocking} \cite{siegel_mr, immink_1}.
 In particular, the receiver should be capable of retrieving the clock of the transmitter from the signal itself.
 This requires avoiding long runs of $0$'s ($-A$'s) and long runs of $1$'s ($+A$'s).
 To achieve this goal, we construct the following code.